shiebas/safa_connect/docs/invoicing/video_training_transcript.md

 ### EN - English

 ```
-[00:00] Welcome to the SAFA Global Invoice System training.
+[00:00] Welcome to the SAFA Connect Invoice System training.
 This state-of-the-art system helps manage all financial transactions related to player registrations and transfers.

 [00:10] The invoice system has been designed with ease of use in mind, while providing powerful features for tracking payments and managing financial records.